-La Junta - The Town of Meeting
+La Junta - The Town of Encounters

-The origin of its name La Junta is due to the confluence of the rivers Palena and Rosselot, additional to that in this sector they were herding animals from different valleys to be moved close to the sector where they would be sold.
-La Junta was created on August 13, 1963 by founding act signed in Santiago, when from a little more than a decade the arrival of the first settlers was given from various parts of the country to this place of charm in search of a prosperous future.
-The first inhabitants in the "urban" area date back to the early seventies with the arrival of the first teacher, Fernando Sotomayor, who participated in the founding of the first school.
+The origin of our town's name, "La Junta" is due to the junction of the Palena and Rosselot rivers, in addition to the fact that in this sector animals were brought together from the different nearby valleys to be moved to their sale destination.
+La Junta was created on August 13, 1963 by means of a foundation act signed in Santiago, a little more than a decade after the arrival of the first settlers from different parts of the country to this charming place in search of a more prosperous future.
+The first inhabitants within the "urban" area go back to the early seventies with the arrival of the first teacher, Fernando Sotomayor, who participated in the founding of the first school.

-Its intermediate climate of small mountain valley crossed by countless rivers and located between the sea and the high mountains gives rise to excellent land suitable for farming and grazing, surrounded by evergreen forests and snowy peaks.
-With a population of just over 1,200 inhabitants that lives within the urban area in front of the blackboard Rosselot Lake National Reserve, La Junta grows around the Plaza del Encuentro, with basic services such as Rural Medical Clinic, Carabineros (Police force), telephone, cellular net, internet, restaurants, fuel, supermarkets, shops, auto mechanic workshops, vulcanizations, hardware stores, lodges and cabins.
+Thetermediate climate of its small valley furrowed by innumerable rivers and located between the sea and the high mountains gives rise to excellent lands suitable for livestock and grazing, surrounded by evergreen forest and snowy peaks.
+With a population of just over 2000 inhabitants living within the urban area in front of the Rosselot Lake National Reserve, La Junta grows around its "Plaza del Encuentro", with basic services such as a Health Center, Elementary and High School, Municipality office, Library, Computer center, Carabineros, telephone service, mobile phone signal, internet service, restaurants, fuel station, small plane runway, supermarkets, auto mechanics and vulcanization workshops, hardware stores, hostels and cabins.

-For the beauty of its landscapes and its particular environment, the Southern Highway is the backbone of Aysén Patagonia Water and Life Destiny, and is remembered by all who visit.
-This has earned it has been recognized in the second place among the five most beautiful scenic routes in America by the British newspaper The Guardian" in September 2008.
+Because of the beauty of its landscapes and the particularity of its surroundings, the Carretera Austral is the backbone of Aysén Patagonia and is remembered by everyone who visits it.
+It has earned recognition in September 2008 as the second of the five most beautiful scenic routes in America by the British newspaper "The Guardian" (https://www.theguardian.com/travel/2008/sep/13/fivebest .roadtrips) and since March 2017, when the "Route of Parks of Patagonia" was created (http://www.rutadelosparques.org/quienes-somos/), the Carretera Austral takes a new impulse as the most scenic route in Chile.

-It has a large area of approximately 108,000 km2 which represents 24% of the territory of continental Chile.
-Its regional capital is the city of Coyhaique of about 50,000 inhabitants.
+The Aysén Region extends between 49º South latitude and from 71º East longitude to the Pacific Ocean.
+It has an extensive territory of approximately 108,000 km2 that represents 24% of the territory of continental Chile.
+Its regional capital is the city of Coyhaique of approximately 50,000 inhabitants.